Drupal-NYC/drupalcampnyc/README.md

 You must run composer inside the Lando container by using `lando composer` instead of `composer`.

 Why?
-For performance reasons, lando.yml is configured to disable syncing of files in the `vendor" and `node_modules` directories.
+For performance reasons, lando.yml is configured to disable syncing of files in the `vendor` and `node_modules` directories.
 For this reason, running vanilla `composer` commands in your terminal will not behave as expected.

 If you prefer to take the performance hit (and use `composer`) rather than have to use `lando composer`, you should be able to override the excludes in lando.local.yml by adding an exclude similar to `"!vendor"`.